duckfullstop/docker-mariadb-utf8/README.md

 # docker-mariadb-utf8
-The MariaDB Docker image, with sane Unicode defaults.
+The official MariaDB Docker image, with sane Unicode defaults.

+The only change is custom config file my.cnf to set default collation and character set to UTF-8 according to official MariaDB documentation.

+## Usage
+See official documentation.